Madhhab: Modern era

 The transformations of Islamic legal institutions in the modern era have had profound implications for the madhhab system.
 Legal practice in most of the Muslim world has come to be controlled by government policy and state law, so that the influence of the madhhabs beyond personal ritual practice depends on the status accorded to them within the national legal system.
 State law codification commonly utilized the methods of takhayyur (selection of rulings without restriction to a particular madhhab) and talfiq (combining parts of different rulings on the same question).
 Legal professionals trained in modern law schools have largely replaced traditional ulema as interpreters of the resulting laws.
 Global Islamic movements have at times drawn on different madhhabs and at other times placed greater focus on the scriptural sources rather than classical jurisprudence.
-The Hanbali school, with its particularly strict adherence to the Quran and hadith, has inspired conservative currents of direct scriptural interpretation by the Salafi and Wahhabi movements.
+The Hanbali school, with its particularly strict adherence to the Quran and hadith, has inspired conservative currents of direct scriptural interpretation.
 In the 20th century many Islamic jurists began to assert their intellectual independence from traditional schools of jurisprudence.
 Examples of the latter approach include networks of Indonesian ulema and Islamic scholars residing in Muslim-minority countries, who have advanced liberal interpretations of Islamic law.

 Schools

-Generally, Sunnis have a single preferred madhhab from region to region, but also believe that ijtihad must be exercised by the contemporary scholars capable of doing so.
+Generally, Sunnis will follow one particular madhhab which varies from region to region, but also believe that ijtihad must be exercised by the contemporary scholars capable of doing so.
 Most rely on taqlid, or acceptance of religious rulings and epistemology from a higher religious authority in deferring meanings of analysis and derivation of legal practices instead of relying on subjective readings.

-Experts and scholars of fiqh follow the usul (principles) of their own native madhhab, but they also study the usul, evidences, and opinions of other madhahib.
+Experts and scholars of fiqh follow the usul (principles) of their own madhhab, but they also study the usul, evidences, and opinions of other madhahib.

 Sunni

-Sunni schools of jurisprudence are each named after the classical jurist who taught them.
-The four primary Sunni schools are the Hanafi, Shafi'i, Maliki and Hanbali rites.
-The Zahiri school remains in existence but outside of the mainstream, while the Jariri, Laythi, Awza'i, and Thawri schools have become extinct.

-The extant schools share most of their rulings, but differ on the particular practices which they may accept as authentic and the varying weights they give to analogical reason and pure reason.

-Orthodox Sunni schools
+The four main schools of jurisprudence of Sunni Islam are the Hanafi, Shafi'i, Maliki and Hanbali schools.
+There is also the Zahiri school, but it has less followers.
+Historically, there were other schools of jurisprudence but they became extinct which include the Jariri, Awza'i, Laythi, Thawri and Qurtubi schools.
+The reason for the survival and dominance of the main schools was because of a number of factors including state support for specific scholars, dominance in debates and student numbers.
+Sunni schools take their name from the classical jurist who founded them.

 Hanafi

-The Hanafi school was founded by Abu Hanifa an-Nu‘man.
-It is followed by Muslims in the Levant, Central Asia, Afghanistan, Pakistan, most of India, Bangladesh, Northern Egypt, Iraq and Turkey and the Balkans and by most of the Muslim communities of Russia and China.
-There are movements within this school such as Barelvis and Deobandi, which are concentrated in South Asia.
+The order of priority for deducing law by the Hanafi school is: